strapi-community/strapi-provider-upload-google-cloud-storage/README.md

 - Open your `ServiceAccount` json file
 - Copy the full content of the file
 - Paste it under the variable `ServiceAccount` in `plugins.js` config file in JSON

+#### Signed URL Generation Issues

+**Error: `Cannot generate signed URLs without service account credentials`**

+This error occurs when:
+1. You're running in a **non-GCP environment** (local development, other cloud providers)
+2. You have `publicFiles: false` (requiring signed URLs)
+3. You haven't provided explicit `serviceAccount` credentials

+**Solutions:**
+- For **GCP environments**: Ensure your service account has proper permissions (`Storage Object Admin` or `Storage Admin` role)
+- For **non-GCP environments**: Provide explicit `serviceAccount` configuration with `client_email` and `private_key`
+- Alternatively: Set `publicFiles: true` to use direct URLs instead of signed URLs

+**Error: `Failed to generate signed URL in GCP environment`**

+This error occurs in GCP environments when Application Default Credentials (ADC) cannot sign URLs, typically due to:
+1. Insufficient permissions on the default service account
+2. Missing IAM roles for URL signing

+**Solutions:**
+- Ensure your GCP service account has `Storage Object Admin` or `Storage Admin` role
+- Verify that the default service account has signing permissions
+- Consider providing explicit `serviceAccount` credentials if ADC continues to fail

 ## 🔗 Links